First-order ANIL provably learns representations despite overparametrization: Learning a good representation

-\end{thm} An extended version of~\cref{thm:main} and its proof are postponed to~\cref{app:proofmain}.
-A sketch of the proof is given in \cref{sec:proofsketch}. \cref{thm:main} states that under mild assumptions on initialisation and step sizes, the parameters learnt by FO-ANIL verify three key properties after convergence: \begin{enumerate} \item $B_\infty$ is rank-deficient, \ie FO-ANIL learns to ignore the entire $d-k$ dimensional orthogonal subspace given by $B_{\star,\perp}$, as expressed by the first limit in \cref{eq:theorem}. \item The learnt initialisation yields the zero function, as given by the second limit in \cref{eq:theorem}.
+\cref{thm:main} states that under mild assumptions on initialization and step sizes, the parameters learned by FO-ANIL verify three key properties after convergence: \begin{enumerate} \item $B_\infty$ is rank-deficient, \ie FO-ANIL learns to ignore the entire $d-k$ dimensional orthogonal subspace given by $B_{\star,\perp}$, as expressed by the first limit in \cref{eq:theorem}. \item The learned initialization yields the zero function, as given by the second limit in \cref{eq:theorem}.
 Note that $w_t$ does not necessarily converge to $0$; however, it converges to the null space of $B_{\star}$, thanks to the third property.
 Although intuitive, showing that $B_t w_t$ converges to the mean task parameter (assumed $0$ here) is very challenging when starting away from it, as discussed in \cref{sec:discussion}.
-This property is crucial for fast adaptation on a new task. \item $B_\star^\top B_\infty B_\infty^\top B_\star$ is nearly proportional to identity.
-Along with the first property, this fact implies that the learnt matrix $B_\infty$ exactly spans~$\col(B_{\star})$.
+This property is crucial for fast adaptation on a new task. \item $B_\star^\top B_\infty B_\infty^\top B_\star$ is proportional to identity.
+Along with the first property, this fact implies that the learned matrix $B_\infty$ exactly spans~$\col(B_{\star})$.
 Moreover, its squared singular values scale as $\alpha^{-1}$, allowing to perform rapid learning with a single gradient step of size $\alpha$. \end{enumerate} These three properties allow to obtain a good performance on a new task after a single gradient descent step, as intended by the training objective of ANIL.
-The generalisation error at test time is precisely quantified by \cref{coro:testloss} in \cref{sec:adaptation}.
-In addition, the limit points characterised by~\cref{thm:main} are shown to be global minima of the ANIL objective in~\cref{eq:ANIL} in~\cref{app:global}.
+The generalization error at test time is precisely quantified by \cref{coro:testloss} in \cref{sec:adaptation}.
+In addition, the limit points characterized by~\cref{thm:main} are shown to be global minima of the ANIL objective in~\cref{eq:ANIL} in~\cref{app:global}.

 Interestingly, \cref{thm:main} holds for quite large step sizes $\alpha,\beta$ and the limit points only depend on these parameters by the $\alpha^{-1}$ scaling of $\Lambda_{\star}$.
 Also note that $\Lambda_{\star}\to\frac{1}{\alpha}\id_k$ when $\m\to\infty$.
 Yet, there is some shrinkage of $\Lambda_{\star}$ for finite number of samples, that is significant when $\m$ is of order of the inverse eigenvalues of $\frac{1}{\bar{\sigma}^{2}}\Sigma_\star$.
 This shrinkage mitigates the variance of the estimator returned after a single gradient step, while this estimator is unbiased with no shrinkage ($\m=\infty$).